Tornado Shelter Design - 1 LU/HSW

 Tuesday, August 27, 2019 | 12:00 - 1:00 p.m.
 EST

 Tornado shelter design can be a complicated life-safety design issue.
-With the 2015 International Building Code (IBC), came new requirements for storm shelters; and additional requirements in the 2018 IBC.
-Most schools and critical facilities located in the 250-mph wind zone map, must contain a storm shelter meeting the ICC 500 (Standard for the Design and Construction of Storm Shelters) requirements.
-The FEMA P-361 (Design and Construction Guidance for Community Shelters) will also be addressed in this presentation.
-This presentation will address some “lessons learned”, the new code requirements, and how masonry can be used to provide safe, resilient, cost effective storm shelter design solutions.
+The 2015 International Building Code (IBC) introduced new requirements for storm shelters, with additional requirements outlined in the 2018 IBC.
+Most schools and critical facilities located in the 250-mph wind zone map must contain a storm shelter meeting the ICC 500 (Standard for the Design and Construction of Storm Shelters) requirements.
+In this webinar, you will also learn about guidelines outlined in FEMA P-361 (Design and Construction Guidance for Community Shelters).
+This presentation addresses lessons learned, the new code requirements, and how masonry can be used to provide safe, resilient, cost-effective storm shelter design solutions.

-Understanding of owner, designer, and user expectations of a tornado shelter and be able to discuss the design aspects.
+Understand owner, designer, and user expectations of a tornado shelters, and be able to discuss the design aspects.

-To understand the revisions of the 2015 International Building Code (and 2018) with respect to the requirements of tornado shelters design.
+Understand the revisions of the 2015 International Building Code (and 2018) with respect to the requirements of tornado shelter design.

 About the Speaker